v2x8/py3p/README.md

 ### **py3p.protected**
 #### Access control decorator: Replacement Method Inheritance Chain
 The decorator takes a method-specific inheritance chain as its argument, which overrides the class-level inheritance chain
+### **py3p.private**
+#### Access control decorator: Prevent Method Inheritance
+Methods decorated with this will not be allowed to be called by objects of any class other than the current one.
+This does not apply to class methods or static methods
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.